hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **1 ḫa-am-mu-ra-bi LUGAL GAL LUGAL dan-num LUGAL KUR aš-šur-KI LUGAL kiš-šat er-bé-et-tim ša-r ma-a-ta a-ra-bi-a ù ak-ka-di-i LUGAL kiš-ša-at ni-ši pa-li-iḫ ki-ib-ra-a-tim**

-"Hammurabi, great king, mighty king, king of Assyria, king of the four quarters (of the world), king of the land of the Arabs and Akkadians, king of all peoples, reverent one of the (four) quarters"
+“Hammurabi, great king, mighty king, king of Assyria, king of the four quarters (of the world), king of the land of the Arabs and Akkadians, king of all peoples, reverent one of the (four) quarters”

-This inscription showcases various features of Akkadian writing, including the use of logograms (e.g., LUGAL for "king"), determinatives (KUR for "land"), and syllabic spelling.
+This inscription showcases various features of Akkadian writing, including the use of logograms (e.g., LUGAL for “king”), determinatives (KUR for “land”), and syllabic spelling.

 ## Phonology